-B. Current Conditions: Analyses
+B. Current Conditions: Analyses Relating to Ecosystem Sustainability

 Here, we perform our own analyses to estimate the current condition of forests within the immediate environs of the project area, and/or the entire SRSF (depending on analysis) relative to the three components of ecosystem sustainability: I) amount of mature forest, ii) spatial (landscape) characteristics, and iii) diversity of structural and compositional components.